-Water, plumbing and bathroom fittings

-Repair category 1

-Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+Water, plumbing an d bathroom fittings Repair category 1 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-No access was gained below or beyond the sanitary arrangements.
-Due to the age and style of construction this property may contain elements of concealed lead plumbing.
-Where this is the case, we recommend they are upgraded with a modern equivalent.
-We recommend a precautionary check is carried out prior to purchase.
+Discolouration noted to the sanitary arrangements sealant around the bathroom.
+Properties of this age and type may contain elements of concealed lead plumbing.
+Where this is the case we recommend any lead plumbing is upgraded with a modern equivalent.
+We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
+A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended prior to purchase as these areas are prone to leakage.